awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports-to-s3.md

 You can also specify an Amazon Simple Notification Service \(Amazon SNS\) topic to use for sending notifications when a report is generated\.

 **Service roles for generating patch compliance reports**
 The first time you generate a report, Systems Manager creates a service role named `AWS-SystemsManager-PatchSummaryExportRole` to use for the export process\.
-The first time you generate a report on a schedule, Systems Manager creates another service role named `AWS-EventBridge-Start-SSMAutomationRole`, along with the service role `AWS-SystemsManager-PatchSummaryExportRole` \(if not created already\) to use for the export process\. `AWS-EventBridge-Start-SSMAutomationRole` lets Amazon EventBridge start an automation using the runbook [AWS\-ExportPatchReportToS3 ](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-aws-exportpatchreporttos3)\.
+The first time you generate a report on a schedule, Systems Manager creates another service role named `AWS-EventBridge-Start-SSMAutomationRole`, along with the service role `AWS-SystemsManager-PatchSummaryExportRole` \(if not created already\) to use for the export process\. `AWS-EventBridge-Start-SSMAutomationRole` enables Amazon EventBridge to start an automation using the runbook [AWS\-ExportPatchReportToS3 ](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-aws-exportpatchreporttos3)\.

 We recommend against attempting to modify these policies and roles\.
 Doing so could cause patch compliance report generation to fail\.
 For more information, see [Troubleshooting patch compliance report generation](#patch-compliance-reports-troubleshooting)\.